top of page

 My research spans two interconnected domains.
 First, I study organizational inequality, particularly unjust forms of inequality that emerge in resource distribution, institutional processes, and interpersonal dynamics within formal organizations.
 Rather than solely documenting the presence of inequality, I focus on the processes through which organizations attempt to create change, whether successful or not.
 I begin with the premise that addressing inequality requires thoughtful integration into an organization’s core strategy, not a one-size-fits-all initiative or surface-level intervention.

 My research and teaching are grounded in personal experience and practice.
-I draw on years of collaboration with mission-driven organizations to build more equitable, participatory structures.
+I draw on years of collaboration with mission-driven organizations to build more equitable and participatory structures.
 I deeply value mutual learning across sectors and work to dissolve boundaries between scholarship and practice.
 I engage students and practitioners alike as co-creators of knowledge and am committed to mentorship that supports intellectual, professional, and community development.

 Ultimately, I believe that advancing equity requires sustained engagement with both theory and practice, anchored in interdisciplinary insight, cultural and structural analysis, and relational awareness.